'He Is a Comedian': Group Slams Melaye, Questions His Pedigree, Others

 Concerns over abandoned projects in Melaye's constituency

-One example cited by the group was the abandoned fuel station project in Ayetoro Gbede, which it said had been left unattended for nearly fifteen years.
+One example cited by the group was the abandoned fuel station project in Ayetoro Gbede, which it said had been left unattended for nearly 15 years.
 The forum said the project could have stimulated local business activities and provided jobs for young people if it had been completed.
 It claimed the site stood as a reminder of neglect while Melaye expanded his business interests in various international cities.

-The forum urged Hon Leke Abejide to ignore what it called needless political distractions and continue delivering constituency projects.
+The forum urged Honourable Leke Abejide to ignore what it called needless political distractions and continue delivering constituency projects.
 It praised Abejide for facilitating employment opportunities, road construction, school improvements, and empowerment initiatives across Okunland.

 The statement said:

-“Hon Leke Abejide has built a record that speaks for itself.”
+“Hon.
+Leke Abejide has built a record that speaks for itself.”

-The Forum added that many people in the area reject attempts to tarnish the reputation of a leader who has delivered visible results.
+The forum added that many people in the area reject attempts to tarnish the reputation of a leader who has delivered visible results.

 It said Melaye’s attacks were an attempt to stay politically relevant and do not reflect the political mood of the constituency.
 The group said public confidence in the former senator diminished after the 2023 governorship election.